polarpwn/igloo-core/productionSite/content/blog/setting-up-dvwa.md

 ```

 ### Building through Docker Compose
 To streamline the deployment of DVWA, we'll leverage Docker Compose—a tool for defining and running multi-container Docker applications.
 Our starting point is the [digininja/DVWA](https://github.com/digininja/DVWA/) GitHub repository, a comprehensive resource maintained by the security expert Digininja.
 This repository provides a Dockerized version of DVWA, making it convenient for us to set up our vulnerable web application in a controlled environment.
-Here is the configuration of ```compose.yml``` that we will be using
+Here is the base configuration of ```compose.yml``` that we will be using, which you can modified yourself to suit the needs.

 ```bash {linenos=table,linenostart=1,filename="compose.yml"}
 volumes: